RoleModel/heroku-buildpack-node-modules-cleanup/README.md

 $ heroku buildpacks:set --index 1 https://github.com/RoleModel/heroku-buildpack-node-modules-cleanup
 ```

-You can also simply add it to your `app.json` file, if you have one.
-E.g.:
+For review apps, also add it to your `app.json` file:
 ```json
 {
   "name": "Multi-lang Masterpiece",